paying4529-zz/web-project/README.md

   - c/c/groupA member
   - d/d/groupB manager
   - e/e/groupB member
-  <br>*Due to the sleep mode in Heroku, please try and give it some time to wake up....*
+*Due to the sleep mode in Heroku, please try and give it some time to wake up....*
 ## Introduction
 ### Hierarchical design
 There are three hierarchical levels.